sixtycycles/sixtycycles.github.io/index.md

 ## Rod O'Connor
+I work for UCLA, where I'm the IT Director for the Department of Earth, Planetary, and Space Sciences.
+We do everything from building satellites to detecting earthquakes.

-I'm curious about how things work and why they break or don't work.
+I'm curious about how things work and why they break or stop working.
+Problem solving is fun!

 ![Image of Rod ](images/rod.jpg)